Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 5. Avantone Pro CDMK-8 Drum Mic Kit

 Of all the mic kits I have discussed earlier, this is the biggest mic kit with eight mics in the box.
-Avantone Pro CDMK-8 Drum Mic Kit is a bundle of 8 mics so that you can use for almost every type of drum machine.
+Avantone Pro CDMK-8 Drum Mic Kit is a bundle of 8 mics that you can use for almost every type of drum machine.

 In this package, you will get one Mondo kick drum mic, one ADM snare drum mic, one ATOM tom mic, two CK-1 cardioid condenser mics for overheads, and one CK-1 hyper-cardioid condenser mic for hi-hat, along with the mic mount clips, shock mounts, and the carry case.